Page amended June 2017 & again in March 2019…

 Valerie participated for a number of years on the Children’s Special Health Care Services Advisory Board as a Parent Representative.
 This Board advised the Michigan State Legislature on issues surrounding this last-resort insurance that covered a small percentage of Michigan’s children with qualifying diagnoses, like Josiah.
 She also has functioned as Josiah’s Representative Payee for his SSI case for virtually his whole life.
 She is now turning her focus to creating some type of “Transition Program” tailor-made to address Josiah’s specific issues and the limitations of the family (financially, locationally, participatorialy) since this arena, even though Legally MANDATED by IDEA (special education law) was given virtually no attention by the school system, which a major reason for the current & historical disputes in this arena.

 In fact, Valerie has spent a significant portion of the last 10-15 years educating herself in Special Education Law and Advocacy in her efforts to attempt to secure a more “appropriate” education for Josiah.
 She was told by a Law Professor who oversaw a Disability Law Clinic at a regional university that she seemed to understand the Special Ed Law “better than 98% of the parents” he had interfaced with.
 He actually encouraged her to go to Law School once her then dispute with the local school district was finally resolved.
-In reality the issues that drove that more formal process nearly a decade ago continued to percolate and fester ever since and were to some degree related to the current issues of extreme dispute that were the subject of a recent “Due Process Hearing Request” in an attempt to protect and ensure Josiah’s access to appropriate education to prepare him for life beyond high school…Ironically, in her quite exhaustive review of Josiah’s Special Education file in preparation for the most recent Due Process Hearing Request she discovered that the paperwork generated during the First Special Ed Hearing situation (that resulted in a “settlement”) shows that the school system Violated the Terms of that Settlement Literally the Very Day They Signed the Agreement–apparently knowing that they were virtually untouchable and that they would/did suffer zero consequences.
+In reality the issues that drove that more formal process more than a decade ago continued to percolate and fester ever since and were to some degree related to the current issues of extreme dispute that were the subject of the more recent “Due Process Hearing Request” in an attempt to protect and ensure Josiah’s access to appropriate education to prepare him for life beyond high school…Ironically, in her quite exhaustive review of Josiah’s Special Education file in preparation for the last Due Process Hearing Request she discovered that the paperwork generated during the First Special Ed Hearing situation (that resulted in a “settlement”) shows that the school system Violated the Terms of that Settlement Literally the Very Day They Signed the Agreement--apparently knowing that they were virtually untouchable and that they would/did suffer zero consequences.
 Talk about tilting at windmills…wow…

 Valerie was active on the School Board for several years when their children attended a local Christian School as School Board Secretary and served on several committees (like Curriculum, Finance, and Personnel) giving her a broader exposure to educational issues at the local, smaller school level.
-Michael spent years involved in the lay ministry of their current local church carrying various roles of Elder, Head Elder, Trustee, Deacon, and Worship Director; while Valerie spent the last few years acting as their church’s Governing Board Secretary.
+Michael spent years involved in the lay ministry of their local church carrying various roles of Elder, Head Elder, Trustee, Deacon, and Worship Director; while Valerie spent the last few years acting as their church’s Governing Board Secretary.
 She also worked in the church office as the Administrative Assistant, the first “official” job she’d had since parenthood, being primarily a stay-at-home mother.
 She began that office job only a few months after Josiah’s Liver Transplant and the demands of this work outside the home meant that she ended up sacrificing what time she had left to process & advocate for her son in the special ed domain.
 She’s still dealing with her own internal fallout for this decision and its ramifications.
-Did she sacrifice her son’s needs & her own sanity (to some degree) to care for the office needs of her small local church…and was that decision the “right” one…and what now, if anything, can be done to attempt to rectify the situation & address her son’s legitimate needs/rights that were unaddressed by the school system legally mandated to provide for these things.
+Did she sacrifice her son’s needs & her own sanity (to some degree) to care for the office needs of her small local church…and was that decision the “right” one…and what now, if anything, can be done to attempt to rectify the situation & address her son’s legitimate needs/rights that were unaddressed by the school system legally mandated to provide for these things???
+Only God knows apparently…

 Both Valerie & Michael participated in church music ministry in Northern Michigan (V vocals and M drums–self taught) and also acted as Youth Leaders/Pastors (?) before becoming parents.
 Michael continues in Church Music ministry currently playing Bass, again self taught, and working on the Sound Board, as needed.
 He is developing a “new” Worship Band with a couple of his fellow musicians from his Binding Faith days and will likely get to play roughly monthly at local churches and perhaps again for outreach ministries like Celebrate Recovery.
 He is also an occasional Speaker delivering a sermon at their church during pastoral absences or giving a message during the Homeless Shelter Ministry, Valerie usually providing counseling/prayer support during some events.